SCIFIHISTORY.NET

 It's hard to think about Science Fiction movies and not think about Steven Spielberg.
 He's one of those rare cinematic geniuses who seems entirely capable of stepping in to almost any project in almost any genre, but I tend to think he has a particular gift in creating entire universes for all kinds of life to play in.

 In fact, a list of his films -- both ones he's directed and ones he's produced -- looks something like "required viewing" for a generation.
-Close Encounters of the Third Kind.
+Close Encounters Of The Third Kind.
 E.T. - The Extraterrestrial.
 Poltergeist.
 Twilight Zone: The Movie.
-Back to the Future.
+Back To The Future.
 Gremlins.
 Jurassic Park.
 Minority Report.
-War of the Worlds.
+War Of The Worlds.
 If he isn't trying to tell us that he loves Science Fiction, then perhaps we just don't know how to read the man.
 Personally, I think he's trying to tell us he loves Science Fiction, and I'm sticking with that for as long as it takes.

 Mr. Spielberg was born on this day in 1946.